Law - Political Science - Administration

 - Human resources specialists

-Level of study required for these students in continuing education: validated Bachelor's degree (or equivalent); or at least two years of professional experience.
+Required level of educationfor these continuing education students: Bachelor's degree (or equivalent); or at least two years of higher education with at least two years of professional experience.

 Read more